Consent of the governed: In the United States of America

 Although the Continental Congress at the outset of the American Revolution had no explicit legal authority to govern, it was delegated by the states with all the functions of a national government, such as appointing ambassadors, signing treaties, raising armies, appointing generals, obtaining loans from Europe, issuing paper money (i.e. continentals), and disbursing funds.
 The Congress had no authority to levy taxes, and was required to request money, supplies, and troops from the states to support the war effort.
 Individual states frequently ignored these requests.
 According to the Cyclopædia of Political Science.
 New York: Maynard, Merrill, and Co., 1899, commenting on the source of the Congress' power:

 The appointment of the delegates to both these congresses was generally by popular conventions, though in some instances by state assemblies.
 But in neither case can the appointing body be considered the original depositary of the power by which the delegates acted; for the conventions were either self-appointed "committees of safety" or hastily assembled popular gatherings, including but a small fraction of the population to be represented, and the state assemblies had no right to surrender to another body one atom of the power which had been granted to them or to create a new power which should govern the people without their will.
 The source of the powers of congress is to be sought solely in the acquiescence of the people, without which every congressional resolution, with or without the benediction of popular conventions or state legislatures, would have been a mere brutum fulmen; and, as the congress unquestionably exercised national powers, operating over the whole country, the conclusion is inevitable that the will of the whole people is the source of the national government in the United States, even from its first imperfect appearance in the second continental congress...

+The "consent of the governed", when the Constitution was ratified, was flawed in that it was limited to white men of property.